ozdv/legion/README.md

 yarn dev
 ```

-Also check out the other scripts in the [package.json]("/package.json") file
+Also check out the other scripts in the [package.json](./package.json) file

 ## Learn More

 ### Built with

-- ReactJS
+- React
   - Good documentation to checkout: [Bulletproof React](https://github.com/alan2207/bulletproof-react)
 - Typescript
 - TailwindCSS